FAU-AMMN/fau-beamer/README.md

 ## 🖼️ Logos

-The logo files for the title page are **not** provided in this repo, since we do not have the rights to distribute them.
-In order to download the logo files please visit the website of [FAU corporate](https://www.intern.fau.de/kommunikation-marketing-und-corporate-identity/vorlagen/praesentationsvorlagen-powerpoint/) and download the neccessary files there.
-This is only possible if you are connected to the university network.

-Ther you find different .zip files for each insititute, containing the files
+The logo files are now included in this repo!!!

+The files and the version of the [FAU corporate](https://www.intern.fau.de/kommunikation-marketing-und-corporate-identity/vorlagen/praesentationsvorlagen-powerpoint/) website are outdated and are soon to be replaced.

+The following files

 * ```FAUWortmarkeBlau.pdf```
 * ```FAUWortmarkeWhite.pdf```

+are the same for every institute and are therefore placed directly in the ```/template-art``` folder.
+The files for each institute are now placed in the subfolder ```/<Institute>```, where you find

 * ```<Institute>Kennung.pdf```
 * ```<Institute>KennungWhite.pdf```
 * ```<Institute>Title.jpg```

-After you downloaded these files you simply put them in the folder ```/template-art``` where the package expects to find them.

 ## :paperclip: Questions or Remarks
 If you have questions about specific features or found an error you can either write an email to the author (see below) or raise an issue here.

 ## :beer: Credit
 This template was designed by [Tim Roith](https://timroith.github.io/) using the given style from the FAU corporate style guide 2021.